wangerekaharun/StreamComposeAttachments/README.md

     }
 ```

-From the code above, notice there's a `Scaffold` which is a material design layout structure that provides you an easier way to add different material components like app bar, bottom navigation and content.
+From the code above, notice there's a `Scaffold`.
+This is a material design layout structure that provides you an easier way to add different material components like app bar, bottom navigation and content.
 In the `Scaffold` you define:

 - `bottomBar` - This is the bottom bar with custom icons representing custom actions.
 By default, it doesn't have these actions.
 You'll see the contents of `CustomAudioComposer` in a moment.
 - `content` - This has the contents of the rest of the screen.
-We have a `Column` with a `MessageListHeader` and a `MessageList`. `MessageListHeader` is a component that shows the back button, channels information like members online and shows an avatar of the current user. `MessageList` component shows messages of the selected channel.
-These two components are highly customizable depending on what information you want to display.
+We have a `Column` with a `MessageListHeader` and a `MessageList`. `MessageListHeader` shows the back button, channels information like members online and shows an avatar of the current user. `MessageList` component shows messages of the selected channel.
+These two components are customizable depending on what information you want to display.

 Next, you'll dive deep into the `CustomAudioComposer` component to see how you can add custom actions to `MessageComposer`.

 ## Creating a Custom Message Composer

-`MessageComposer` is a component that allows a user to type and send messages, add and send attachments too.
+`MessageComposer` allows a user to type and send messages, add and send attachments too.

 ```kotlin
 @Composable